 1. Uvik Software — for Technical AI Readiness with Engineering Follow-Through

-Uvik Software is the top-ranked AI readiness assessment provider for 2026, with a 5.0 Clutch rating from 27 verified reviews.
+Uvik Software is the top-ranked AI readiness assessment provider for 2026, with a 5.0 Clutch rating from 32 verified reviews.

 Why is Uvik Software ranked #1 for AI readiness assessments?

-The ranking comes down to a structural advantage most providers cannot match: Uvik is engineer-led, not advisor-led.
+The ranking comes down to a structural advantage most providers cannot match: Uvik Software is engineer-led, not advisor-led.
 The senior Python and data engineering bench that scopes the readiness assessment is the same team that builds the data pipelines, RAG stacks, and production agents the roadmap recommends.
 For buyers who want a maturity diagnostic that translates directly into shipped systems, that continuity collapses a 12-month sequence (assessment → vendor selection → implementation) into a single engagement.

-A typical Uvik readiness engagement runs three to six weeks and produces: a scored maturity assessment across six dimensions (use case identification, data foundations, infrastructure, MLOps and model management, governance, and team skills); a prioritised gap analysis tied to specific production workflows; a 6 to 12 month engineering roadmap with named hires and timelines; and a recommended technology stack.
-The deliverable is built to be acted on by an engineering team — Uvik's own or the client's — without translation.
+A typical Uvik Software readiness engagement runs three to six weeks and produces: a scored maturity assessment across six dimensions (use case identification, data foundations, infrastructure, MLOps and model management, governance, and team skills); a prioritised gap analysis tied to specific production workflows; a 6 to 12 month engineering roadmap with named hires and timelines; and a recommended technology stack.
+The deliverable is built to be acted on by an engineering team — Uvik Software's own or the client's — without translation.

 How does Uvik Software handle AI governance and risk?